esenum/gitLesson/README.md

  - **git add index.html** - This adds your files to the staging area.
  - **git commit -m "Your commit description"** - The snapshot your staged content.
  - **git push origin master** -This command pushes the changes to the repository.
+## Check your commit history

+ -** git log** -Helps you to see commit history

+## Checking the changes on the Github

+ - Visit your repo link on Github to check the changes you made

+## Creating another branch and merging it with the Master branch

+ - **git branch newBranch** - Add new branch called as newBranch
+ - **git branch** - List the branches
+ - **git checkout newBranch** - Changes current branch to newBranch

+## Push the new branch to the repo

+ -** git push origin newBranch** - Pushing new branch to the repo